emilarner/cstruct2/README.md

  - *str* - Any kind of string, could be encoded in a myriad of different ways.
  - *int* - Any kind of integer, which can be encoded in either Little or Big Endian, with differing widths.
  - *float* - Any kind of floating point number, with widths 4 or 8 bytes and differing endianness.
- - *bits* - Any arbitrary number of bits to be read in, in the style of C structures, where a new byte is read in whenever a new bitfield has appeared or 8 consecutive bits have been read. **This is currently not fully operational, so don't rely on it.**
  - *bytes* - An arbitrary number of bytes, where a Python *bytes* objects will be returned to store the bytes.
  - (Future) (For writing only) *anyfield*: allows any type to be written to a stream with the structure, with the field being provided at runtime.
 When declaring this in the structure, it must be initialized to *None*. *cstruct2* will throw an exception if this field is in a structure that is reading from a stream.
 When writing the structure to a stream, this field's value in the data dictionary must be a tuple of *(field tuple, value)*.